alliander-opensource/Result/README.md

 A [Kotlin][kotlin] library that is explicit about success and failure.

 ## Rationale
-Kotlin is explicit about which value can be `null`.
-This [null-safety][kotlin:docs:null-safety] is achieved via nullable types and non-nullable types.
-The distinction is made for type `T` with a question mark: `T?` means that values can be `null`, `T` does not allow `null`.
+Kotlin is explicit about which values can be `null`.
+This [null-safety][kotlin:docs:null-safety] is achieved via nullable and non-nullable types.
+The distinction is made for type `T` with a question mark: `T?` means that values can be `null`, `T` does not allow `null` values.

 Some developers use nullable types to signify that a computation could fail.
 A returned `null` signals that a computation has failed.
 Even though Kotlin has [special syntax][kotlin:docs:safe-calls] to work with nullable types,